jesschoe/wheretostart/README.md

 - Vote thumbs up or thumbs down on a movie and update top 10 rankings
 - Form to submit new movie recommendation, retrieve movie's data from OMDB API, and post to Airtable API.
 - Utilize React Router to link and display components
-- Style using Tailwind and include responsive design
+- Style using flexbox and include responsive design

 #### PostMVP